Portfolio Fast Track: From Request to Delivery¶

 See Projects reference for details on each status.

-Step 6: Structure with Phases and Tasks (Advanced)¶
+Step 6: Structure with Phases and Tasks¶

 For larger projects, you'll want more granular tracking.